JonnieSparkles/app-factory/README.md

 - **Statistics**: Run `npm run stats` to see deployment metrics
 - **Real-time**: Watch GitHub Actions for live deployment status

-### How Twitter Announcements Work
+### How Discord Announcements Work

-The Twitter announcement system automatically gets deployment information:
+The Discord announcement system automatically gets deployment information:

 1. **Local Deployments**: Logs are written to `logs/deployments.json` locally
 2. **GitHub Actions Deployments**: Logs are committed back to the repository
 3. **Announce Workflow**: Reads the latest deployment from `logs/deployments.json`
-4. **Twitter Post**: Uses the actual Arweave deployment hash (undername) for the link
+4. **Discord Post**: Uses the actual Arweave deployment hash (undername) for the link

-This ensures Twitter announcements always use the correct deployment hash, whether deployed locally or via GitHub Actions.
+This ensures Discord announcements always use the correct deployment hash, whether deployed locally or via GitHub Actions.

 ## 🚀 Future Enhancements